HEnquist/camilladsp/README.md

 Raw files are often saved with a `.dbl`, `.raw`, or `.pcm` ending.
 The lack of a header means that the files doesn't contain any information about data format etc. CamillaDSP supports loading coefficients from such files that contain a single channel only (stereo files are not supported), in all the most common sample formats.
 The `Raw` type supports two additional optional parameters, for advanced handling of raw files and text files with headers:
 * `skip_bytes_lines`: Number of bytes (for raw files) or lines (for text) to skip at the beginning of the file.
 This can be used to skip over a header.
 Leaving it out or setting to zero means no bytes or lines are skipped.
 * `read_bytes_lines`: Read only up until the specified number of bytes (for raw files) or lines (for text).
-Leave it out to read until the end of the file.
+Leave it out or set it to zero to read until the end of the file.

 The filter coefficients can be provided either as text, or as raw samples.
 Each file can only hold one channel.
 The "format" parameter can be omitted, in which case it's assumed that the format is TEXT.
 This format is a simple text file with one value per row: